keyboard_arrow_up

 Foam Gaskets

-Made out of strips of plastic, foam, or rubber.
+Made from strips of plastic, foam, or rubber, foam gaskets provide flexible sealing solutions.

 Gasket Materials